-All “if you haven’t already” means is that if you’ve been backing up regularly, most of these peices will already be in place.
+All “if you haven’t already” means is if you’ve been backing up regularly, most of these pieces will already be in place.
 You’ll have backup software, you’ll have that external hard drive, and you’ll have created that emergency disk in case you ever need it.

 Today, you need it.

 Using your backup software, create a full-image backup of your machine.
-If you have been backing up, you can simply rely on the most recent backup image, if you like.
+You can use your most recent backup image, if you like.
 I want additional reassurance I won’t lose any changes made since then, so I make a complete full-image backup immediately prior to changing the drive.

 Step 2: Install the replacement drive

 I’ll assume you’ve already purchased a replacement drive.
 It should have at least as much capacity as the drive you’re replacing, though it’s not at all uncommon for it to be larger — sometimes much larger.
 That’s OK.

 Turn off your machine, unplug it, and follow the manufacturer’s instructions for replacing the failing hard drive.

 After you put your machine back together again, reboot using the emergency/rescue disk you created with your backup software.

 Now use that software to restore your backup image to the new hard drive.

 That’s pretty much it.
 When it’s done, you can remove the emergency disk and reboot, and you should be up and running as if nothing had happened… except you’ll be running from your nice, healthy replacement hard drive.